RobynLlama/PawsyApp/README.md

 - *module-manage* Activate or Deactivate a specific module.
 Use `/module-manage list` to see all available modules for your Pawsy instance

 ### Filter Matcher

+> *Note*
+>
+> Pawsy's Filter Matcher module is not yet configurable by end-users.
+Please be patient while she's updated :3

 The primary feature of Pawsy, the filter matcher uses DotNet regex to match matches against patterns of your choosing and then perform a configurable action.